 See Related: The Ultimate Ski Trip Packing List

-Myrdalsjokull is a glacier located in the south of Iceland and is the country’s fourth-largest.
-It is often overlooked by travelers but is in fact an unusual treasure.
+Myrdalsjokull is a glacier in the south of Iceland and is the country’s fourth-largest.
+Travelers often overlook it, but it is an unusual treasure.
 Myrdalsjokull has accessible trails with minimal experience required, making it a great place for hikers of all levels.

-Many reputable companies provide guided hiking tours at Myrdalsjokulla, so travelers can explore the glacier with ease.
+You can also take a Myrdalsjokull snowmobile adventure here.
+Many reputable companies provide guided hiking tours at Myrdalsjokulla so travelers can easily explore the glacier.
 Myrdalsjokull is an impressive sight and provides hikers with unique and memorable experiences.
-Visiting Myrdalsjokull is a must-do for any traveler to Iceland.

 19. Whale Watching